gridgain-solutions/ignite-in-k8s/benchmark/README.md

 (1) Open in a browser the desired release link, e.g. for 3.5: https://github.com/etcd-io/etcd/releases/tag/v3.5.0
 (2) Copy the install script (displayed on the etcd webpage) directly into your ubuntu terminal session (maybe they will change that someday :)
 (3) The copied script will download etcd into folder: /tmp/etcd-download-test
-(4) copy the three etcd binaries (etcd, etcdctl, etcdutl) to /usr/local/bin:
+(4) Copy the three etcd binaries (etcd, etcdctl, etcdutl) to /usr/local/bin:
     sudo cp /tmp/etcd-download-test/etcd /usr/local/bin/
     sudo cp /tmp/etcd-download-test/etcdctl /usr/local/bin/
     sudo cp /tmp/etcd-download-test/etcdutl /usr/local/bin/
-(5) verify with:  etcd -version
+(5) Verify with:  etcd -version
       etcd Version: 3.5.0
       Git SHA: 946a5a6f2
       Go Version: go1.16.3